compr00t/Penetration-Testing-Execution-Standard/faq.rst

 -  `Wim Remes <https://twitter.com/wimremes>`__, Security Consultant - EY Belgium
 -  `Rick Hayes <https://twitter.com/isdpodcast>`__, Force Practice Lead - TrustedSec

-The standard was then later updated by the following group of people as the initial version was not actively maintained anymore:
+The standard was then later updated by the following group of information security practitioners as the initial version was not maintained anymore:

--  `Patrick Schmid <https://twitter.com/compr00t>`__, Head of Security Testing & Architecture - Redguard AG
+-  `Patrick Schmid <https://www.linkedin.com/in/schmidpatrick/>`__, Head of Security Testing & Architecture - Redguard AG

 **Q**: Is this going to be a formal standard?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^